FAQs

 What is the difference between a virtual fundraiser and a food drive?

 A virtual fundraiser event is hosted online by an organization or an individual with the goal to raise monetary funds.
-A virtual fundraiser involves a nonprofit campaign or event that takes place entirely online or virtually, allowing supporters to engage with the Lowcountry Food Bank from anywhere to raise monetary funds.
+A virtual fundraiser involves a nonprofit campaign or event that takes place entirely online or virtually, allowing supporters to engage with Lowcountry Food Bank from anywhere to raise monetary funds.

 Why host a virtual food drive instead of a traditional food drive?

 Did you know that a food bank purchases healthy and nutritious food at a much lower cost than the average consumer who shops in a grocery store?
 At Lowcountry Food Bank, we purchase fresh produce, meat and dairy items by the truckload.
 We can make your monetary donation go so much further than donated food items.
-When you host a virtual food drive, you are helping provide nutritious perishable food items that provide much-needed nutrition to those in our community who experience hunger.
+When you host a virtual food drive, you are helping provide nutritious, perishable food items that provide much-needed nutrition to those in our community who experience hunger.
 Our mission at Lowcountry Food Bank is not only to feed our community but to provide nutritious and healthy options.

 Can I collect food items myself to support a specific program?